Homepage / Bullion Coins: Chinese Bullion

 Note: This site is entirely in the Chinese language, check your internet browser for a language translation option.

-The "Face Value" of a bullion coin, does not represent the "Real Value" of the different precious metal bullion coins.
+The "Face Value" of a bullion coin does not represent the "Intrinsic Value" of the different precious metal bullion coins.
+A coin's intrinsic value is determined by what it consists of and how much it weighs.

-Chinese Bullion Coins are bought and sold based on the current market spot price of gold or silver, plus a premium to cover minting, handling, distribution, and marketing costs.
+All bullion coins are bought and sold based on the current market spot price of gold or silver, plus a premium to cover minting, handling, distribution, and marketing costs.
+The spot price is the current price of an asset, such as a commodity, that can be bought or sold for immediate delivery.

-Furthermore, Chinese Bullion Coins have been coming under the increasing scrutiny, in recent years, due to forgeries.
+Furthermore, Chinese bullion coins have been under increasing scrutiny in recent years due to forgeries.
 To minimize this risk, it is best to buy these bullion coins from a reputable bullion dealer.

 |